Please ensure Javascript is enabled for purposes of website accessibility

 Although jaywalking is no longer illegal in California, it’s still important to watch out when you’re crossing streets in Bakersfield or anyplace else in Kern County.
 If you’re struck by a car while walking in California—and as long as you’re not at fault—the driver’s bodily injury liability insurance can provide compensation for things like:

-It’s a good idea to talk to a pedestrian accident lawyer to ensure you understand your rights as a pedestrian and receive the compensation you need and deserve.
+It’s a good idea to talk to a pedestrian accident lawyer to ensure you understand your rights as a pedestrian and receive the accident injury legal representation you need and deserve.

 The Bakersfield pedestrian accident lawyers of Chain | Cohn | Clark have deep knowledge of California’s pedestrian and crosswalk laws and have helped many pedestrian accident victims receive fair insurance settlements or pursue lawsuits to recover damages for their injuries.
 If you or a loved one were involved in a pedestrian accident, our attorneys can help bear the burden of dealing with the repercussions.